TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 Perhaps the first place where we have encountered higher order functions is when we defined `(+) :: Int -> Int -> Int` //input is not fn way back in #link(<intro-to-types>)[Chapter 3].
 We have been suggesting to think of the type as `(+) :: (Int, Int) -> Int`, because that really what we want the function to do, but in haskell it would actually mean `(+) :: Int -> (Int -> Int)`, which says the function has 1 interger argument, and it returns a function of type `Int -> Int`.

-Consider the case of finding the derivative of a differentiable function $f$ at a point $x$.
+An example from mathematics would be finding the derivative of a differentiable function $f$ at a point $x$.
 This is generally represented as $f'(x)$ and the process of computing the derivative can be given to have the type
 $ (f, x) |-> f'(x) : ((RR -> RR)^d times RR) -> RR $
 Here $(RR -> RR)^d$ is the type of real differentiable functions.